yogithakamireddy/End_to_End-BigData-Engineering-Project/README.md

 created/Hosted one MySQL and one NoSQL(Mongo DB) databases in filess.io webserver

-loading data from github to the MySQL Database
+loading data to the MySQL Database USING python pandas code